Menelik2/studio/PROJECT_OVERVIEW.md

 ## 4. Planners

 The application features two distinct planners, each with its own data structure and UI.
 Both support adding, editing, deleting, and printing.
+Data for both planners is persisted on the server using a similar mechanism to the book management system, utilizing `planner1.json` and `planner2.json` files and corresponding data functions and server actions for permanent storage.

 ### Planner 1

 **`src/components/planner/planner.tsx`**: Manages state for planner items and renders the complex table.
+It uses server actions (`getPlanner1ItemsAction`, `savePlanner1ItemsAction`) to fetch and persist data.

 ```tsx
 'use client';